Teraku/Skill-Overhaul/README.md

 This mod introduces some changes to the skilltrees.

 ######Mastermind
+* Dominator Ace now gives you a small chance to dominate enemies by aiming at them.
+Higher threat stats on your weapon will increase this chance.
 * Stockholm Syndrome Basic now makes the first bullet to hit a civilian harmless (like melee).
 * Stockholm Syndrome Ace spawns 5 ammo pickups, rather than 1.
 * Inspire Ace now has a 50% chance to revive people, instead of 75%.